ghostbuster91/blogposts/router2023/main.md

-# Nixos based router in 2023
+# Nixos based router in 2023 - Part 1 - Hardware

 After spending a few months with NixOS as my daily driver and successfully resolving most of the issues I encountered (unlike the fortunate users of user-friendly distros like Ubuntu), I now feel empowered and free, especially because I can put everything into a VCS.